The Family & Community Partnership Office: Be Informed, Be Prepared, Be Involved

 Family engagement can take many forms.
 It may involve activities in the school, at home, or even at another location.
-If you don’t think you have the time, energy, or personality to be involved with your child’s school – please read “You Can Promote Your Student’s Success in School.”
+There are a variety of ways you can remain informed, prepared and involved – please read “You Can Promote Your Student’s Success in School.”

 To become more aware of how you as a parent can support your child’s academic success, please review the Partnership 101 booklet (English, Español, 한국의, or Pусский), or find it at the Parent Leadership Institute website.